proghead00/proghead00/Readme.md

-- 🔭 I’m currently solving problems using data structures and algorithms
+- 🔭 I’m a Software Development Engineer
-- 🚀 Languages I work/ have worked with: C++, C, JavaScript, Python, Java
+- 🚀 Languages I work/ have worked with: C++, C, JavaScript
 - ⚡Facts about me: I listen to alternative and progressive rock; I binge-watch anime and movies, series, and sometimes even read comics!
 <!-- - 🥅 2021 Goals: Get deep into DSA, web development, start out competitive programming, contribute to Open Source projects and survive this pandemic! -->